Great snipe

 The great snipe (Gallinago media) is a small stocky wader in the genus Gallinago.
 This bird's breeding habitat is marshes and wet meadows with short vegetation in north-eastern Europe, including north-western Russia.
 Great snipes are migratory, wintering in Africa.
 The European breeding population is in steep decline.

 Taxonomy

 The great snipe was described by the English naturalist John Latham in 1787 with the binomial name Scolopax media.
-The name of the current genus Gallinago is New Latin for a woodcock or snipe from Latin gallina, "hen" and the suffix -ago, "resembling".
+The name of the current genus Gallinago is Neo-Latin for a woodcock or snipe from Latin gallina, "hen" and the suffix -ago, "resembling".
 The specific media is Latin for "intermediate", because this species is intermediate in size between the woodcock and the common snipe.

 Description

 At 26–30 cm in length and a 42–50 cm wingspan, adults are only slightly larger, but much bulkier, than the common snipe and have a shorter bill.
 The body is mottled brown on top and barred underneath.
 They have a dark stripe through the eye.
 The wings are broad, and a pale wingbar is visible in flight.

 The voice is described as a faint yeah.
 Mating display calls of groups can be heard at long distances (more than 300 m) and sound like a mixture of firecracker wind-up xylophone sounds.